bioc/kebabs/README.md

-# APCluster - An R Package for Affinity Propagation Clustering
+# KeBABS - An R Package for Kernel-Based Analysis of Biological Sequences
 The package provides functionality for kernel-based analysis of DNA, RNA, and amino acid sequences via SVM-based methods.
 As core functionality, kebabs implements following sequence kernels: